American-School-of-the-Hague/PowerSchool_Plugin_Template/README.md

 * Basic structure for plugins
 * Bash script for packaging and versioning plugins
-* `BAT` scripts for automating uploads from PowerSchool server
+* `BAT` script for automating uploads from PowerSchool server
 * `README` template

 ## Using a Template